 In addition to the farm and cheesemaking, the brothers have also developed another arm of the business, The Cellars at Jasper Hill.
 The Cellars, which comprise 22,000 square feet of cheese maturing caves, were designed and built not only to house Jasper Hill's own cheeses but also to mature the cheeses of several other Vermont based producers.
 Jasper Hill's own range of cheeses includes Alpha Tolman, Bayley Hazen Blue, Constant Bliss, Harbison, Moses Sleeper and Winnimere.

-Produced seasonally from November to April, Winnimere is a washed rind cheese that during its maturation of about 2 months, is regularly brushed with a local lambic-style beer.
+Produced seasonally from November to April, Winnimere is a washed-rind cheese that during its maturation of about 2 months, is regularly brushed with a cultured salt brine.

-Inspiration for the cheese comes from the Swiss cheese Forsterkase and in the same style, each Winnimere is encircled in a strip of spruce bark, cut from trees on Jasper Hill's land that helps to maintain the shape of the cheese as well as impart a woody flavor.
+Inspiration for the cheese comes from Alpine cheeses like Vacherin Mont d'Or; in the same style, each Winnimere is encircled in a strip of spruce bark, cut from trees on Jasper Hill's land.
+The bark helps to maintain the shape of the cheese as well as impart a woody flavor.

 When ripe, the interior is smooth, velvety and almost soup-like.
 The flavor becomes more intense closer to the spruce rind and small, cystallized amino acids give the surface rind a slightly crunchy texture.
 Flavors of Winnimere are complex and multi-layered.
 Tastes of milk, grass, almonds and wood shine through, balancing each other and leaving a long, lingering finish.

 Peel of a bit of Winnimere's top rind and dig in with a hunk of baguette—or simply a spoon.
 Pair it with a porter or a meaty, smoky red wine.